wichtounet/gooda-to-afdo-converter/README.md

 Build
 -----

 To build the application, CMake 2.8 and GCC 4.7 are necessary.
+Boost >= 1.41 is also necessary.

     git clone git://github.com/wichtounet/gooda-to-afdo-converter.git
     cd gooda-to-afdo-converter